mikedilger/mosaic-spec/docs/quic.md

 It also maintains connections when clients switch networks, for example when mobile phones switch from WiFi to 4G.

-TLS must be version 1.3 only.
+TLS MUST be version 1.3 only.

 The QUIC ALPN used by Mosaic is "mosaic".

-The self-signed certificate distinguished name hostname must be "mosaic".
+The self-signed certificate distinguished name hostname MUST be "mosaic".

-Server-side certificates are required and authenticate the server to the client.
+Server-side certificates are REQUIRED and authenticate the server to the client.
-These must use the ED25519 signature scheme and certificate verifier.
+These MUST use the ED25519 signature scheme and certificate verifier.
-The certificate verifier must accept self-signed certificates if they are validly signed by the public key within, and interpret that public key to be the Mosaic key of the server.
+The certificate verifier MUST accept self-signed certificates if they are validly signed by the public key within, and interpret that public key to be the Mosaic key of the server.

-Client-side certificates are optional and authenticate the client to the server.
+Client-side certificates are OPTIONAL and authenticate the client to the server.
-These must use the ED25519 signature scheme and certificate verifier.
+These MUST use the ED25519 signature scheme and certificate verifier.
-The certificate verifier must accept self-signed certificates if they are validly signed by the public key within, and interpret that public key to be the Mosaic key of the user.
+The certificate verifier MUST accept self-signed certificates if they are validly signed by the public key within, and interpret that public key to be the Mosaic key of the user.